Learning Ecosystems for Human Flourishing

 Friendship in Bangladesh

-Our organization counts over 4 million people.
-But I look at individuals.
-Jonathan, 11, a victim of domestic violence, didn't speak.
+We have 4 million plus people in the organisation.
+But I look at the individuals.
+Jonathan, 11, a victim of domestic violence, never spoke.
 He left school.
-Today, he is a successful photographer and teaches photography to others in his community.
-Miguel was a social leader who wanted to get involved in politics, without any real interest in his community.
-Today, he is a community leader who prevents children from being drawn into illegal mining.
+Now he is a successful photographer, teaching photography to others in his community.
+Miguel was a social leader who wanted to be a politician without any interest in his community, but now he’s a community leader preventing children from being drawn into illegal mining.
 Violent mothers have become loving teachers.
 People have become social entrepreneurs.
-I try to learn everyone's name and story.
+I try to learn everyone’s name and story

 Gaby Arenas de Meneses